Official documentation of the Megascans Plugin for Cinema 4D

 - Open Bridge, then in the Downloaded section click on the asset you want to export.
 You should see the Export Settings side panel below:

 - Set the “Export To” dropdown to “Cinema 4D” and then click on “Download Plugin”.
 This should take less than a minute.

 Once the download is done you’ll see a confirmation message in Bridge and the plugin will be installed automatically.

 - Start Cinema 4D and you should now see a “Megascans Livelink” option in the “Plugins” menu there:

-⚠️ In Cinema 4D R21 you will be able to find it under “Extensions” menu instead of “Plugins”.
+❗Note: In Cinema 4D R21, you will find the plugin under the "Extensions" menu instead of "Plugins".

 When you click on the Megascans Livelink option in the Plugins menu in Cinema 4D, it will open the following window:

-- Use EXRs when available - By checking this box the livelink will use EXR displacement files if they are available.
+- Use EXRs when available - By checking this box the plugin will use EXR displacement files if they are available.

-- Apply Material to Selection - When checked, the livelink will automatically apply the material to currently selected objects inside Cinema 4D.
-The Livelink will also add tags to the selected objects according to the current renderer e.g. Redshift Object Tag.
+- Apply Material to Selection - When checked, the plugin will automatically apply the material to currently selected objects inside Cinema 4D.
+The plugin will also add tags to the selected objects according to the current renderer e.g. Redshift Object Tag.

 - Enable Displacement - This option specifies whether or not to setup displacement and to import the displacement map.
 Please keep in mind that Displacement is turned off for the following renderers even if the displacement map is imported: